rishav21r/Mini-Python-Projects-Collections/bibliography_sorting/readme.md

 - Whether duplicate entries were found (and list them if any).
 - Confirmation that the sorted bibliography has been written to the output file.

+## Contributing

+Feel free to fork this project and submit pull requests with any improvements or additional features you'd like to see!

+## License

+[Include your chosen license information here]